oskarsinger/hosinger/weekly_progress.md

 ####Previous Work
 * I just found a series of papers on deep estimators for CCA, including a paper on SGD-based optimization of a CCA objective.
 Should keep an eye on this so we don't repeat other work.
 Plus their stochastic optimization method may be useful.

+* Eric gave me a few papers on bandits applied to marketing scenarios, one of which considers delayed rewards, and another of which considers population heterogeneity.

 ####Engineering
 * CCA
     * Reimplemented some of the randomized linear algebra in C++ with considerable performance improvements.
-    * Refactored randomized linear algebra for easier extension and future use.
+    * Refactored randomized linear algebra for easier interaction with Python and future use.
-    * Started a Makefile for compiling the shared library of the C++ code so I an easily import into Python.
+    * Started a Makefile for compiling the shared library of the C++ code so I can easily import into Python.
     * Started writing Cython bridge to use C++ code on the Python side.

 * Bandits
     * Beta-Bernoulli bandits, UCB1, and Exp3 are now all working correctly.
     * Bold has at least one remaining bug, but I have a very rudimentary test just for code correctness.
+Should be able to tease out any bugs this way.

 ####Our Ideas
 * Meeting with Eric.
     * Discussed possible extension of BOLD and other solutions to address our specific problem.
-        * Warm start each new learner.
+        * Warm start each new learner with the wins and losses up until now.
+            * Maybe warm-start with some sort of regularization?
-        * Try just vanilla learners with only internal utility for keeping track of delayed rewards.
+        * Try just vanilla learners with internal table look-up for keeping track of delayed rewards.
         * Try bandits that maintain a probabilistic model for delay length.
     * Discussed test cases for simulated data-generating process.
 Probably will focus on stochastic data generating process.
         * Different distributions with different parameters.